hpy-git/myTheme/README.md

 ---

 ## Acknowledgements
-- Special Thanks to MikroTik for a wonderful and very powerful routers
+- Special Thanks to MikroTik for a wonderful and very powerful routers!
-- Credits to Mikhmon for the base template
+- Credits to Mikhmon for the base template!
+- Thanks Google!

 ---

 ## Support